vinay-vk-kumar/vinay-vk-kumar/README.md

 # Hello there! 👋 I'm Vinay Kumar!

-I'm an ambitious 20 year-old currently pursuing a Bachelor's degree in Computer Science, with a passion for problem-solving through code.
+Hi!
+I'm a 21-year-old Computer Science undergraduate with a strong passion for solving real-world problems through code.
+I enjoy turning ideas into impactful projects, continuously learning new technologies, and pushing the boundaries of what's possible in the tech world.
-When I'm not coding, you'll find me jamming to music or catching up on movies.
-I'm also a big sports fan, playing Cricket, Football, Basketball, and Badminton to keep things lively.
-Excited to connect and share the journey as I explore the tech world and beyond!
+I'm always eager to connect, collaborate, and grow—whether it's through tech discussions, teamwork, or shared interests.
+Let’s connect and build something meaningful together!

 ---